engworkshop/clock-driver-board/README.md

 ### Step 4.3
 ![cut PCB trace](media/_MG_3637r.jpg)
-With a utility knife, carefully cut/scrape the center PCB trace ([SparkFun tutorial](https://learn.sparkfun.com/tutorials/how-to-work-with-jumper-pads-and-pcb-traces/cutting-a-trace-between-jumper-pads)).
-The middle (red) wire can also be clipped off.
-Note the wire color corresponding to coil connections.
+With a utility knife, carefully cut/scrape the center PCB trace (large arrow).
+(See SparkFun’s [tutorial on cutting PCB traces](https://learn.sparkfun.com/tutorials/how-to-work-with-jumper-pads-and-pcb-traces/cutting-a-trace-between-jumper-pads).)
+The middle (red) wire is no longer functional and may be clipped off.
+Take note of the wire color corresponding to each coil connection.

 ### Step 4.4
 ![trim cover tabs](media/_MG_3638r.jpg)